COUNTDOWN TO THE ELECTION

 AAUW Public Policy Priorities

 AAUW believes in the right to privacy and freedom from violence.
 We firmly believe in the separation of church and state.
 We support a fair, balanced, and independent judiciary.
 We support public budgets that balance individual rights and responsibility to the community.
-We see an urgent need for meaningful campaign finance reform, open and fair elections, and nonpartisan voter education efforts that will promote equitable political participation and representation in appointed and elected office.
+We see an urgent need for meaningful campaign finance reform, open and fair elections that are broadly accessible to all voters, and nonpartisan voter education efforts that will promote equitable political participation and representation in appointed and elected office.

-AAUW supports efforts to improve racial, ethnic, and gender justice and will work to eradicate intersectional bias as well.
-This includes creating a diverse culture of involvement, respect, inclusion, and connection, where the richness of ideas, backgrounds, and perspectives is fully appreciated and utilized.
+AAUW believes in the need to end white supremacy and address structural and systemic racism.
+Efforts to improve racial, ethnic, and gender justice must be embedded into every initiative.
+This includes working to eradicate intersectional bias and creating a culture of involvement, respect, inclusion, and connection, where the richness of diverse ideas, backgrounds, and perspectives is fully appreciated, understood and utilized.

 Biennial Action Priorities

 National priorities inform state and local action.
 Biennial priorities for national action are chosen according to the criteria of viability, critical need, strong member support, and potential for distinctive AAUW contribution or leadership.
-Based on the National Board’s adoption of the 2018 strategic plan for AAUW, national public policy priorities are focused first on our major areas of focus: education and training, economic security, and leadership.
 Additional policy priorities are also critical to ensure equity for all.
 No further order of importance for the additional priorities is implied.